TA-SWJD/Firebase-Code/README.md

-# Firebase-Code
+# Firebase-Code Prototype
-Files required in Firebase Setup
+Branch Master has all the code you need for "Firebase Setup"